-Majesty palm (Ravenea rivularis or Ravenea glauca) leaves you in no doubt of its stately, flared form and attractively feathered fronds.
-Hardy in U.S. Department of Agriculture plant hardiness zones 9 through 11, Majesty palm grows 20 to 40 feet tall outdoors in the ground, but it's often grown as a houseplant and container-growing restricts its size.
+Learning how to care for a Majesty palm (Ravenea rivularis or Ravenea glauca) keeps the beautiful plant growing well.
+A Majesty palm leaves you in no doubt of its stately, flared form and attractively feathered fronds.
+Hardy in U.S. Department of Agriculture plant hardiness zones 9 through 11, Majesty palm grows 20 to 60 feet tall outdoors in the ground, but it's often grown as an indoor houseplant and container-growing restricts its size.
 To maintain deep green leaves and healthy growth, this palm needs regular fertilizer and water during the growing season.

 Fertilizing Outdoors and Indoors